elvistony/elvistony/README.md

 ##### My Other Hobbies
 <hr>

-- 🔭 I’m currently working on [Kollab](https://github.com/elvistony/ "A Decentralized Video Chat Platform")
+- 🔭 I’m currently exploring in Python
 - 🌱 I’m learning JavaScript and Angular
 - 👯 I’m looking to collaborate on P2P-Meet